 - Contact lenses can be tinted for a subtle or more dramatic cosmetic effect

 - Contact lens fitting involves a number of visits.
 Medicare generally covers the initial examination.
 Subsequent consultations are generally not covered by Medicare unless your prescription falls within certain guidelines.
-(Ian and Jo can advise you about this at the time of the initial consultation.)

 - At the second visit your optometrist will teach you insertion and removal, handling and care of your contact lenses.
 You will be given a pair of lenses at this appointment to trial for comfort and clarity of vision.